What’s Wrong with Existing Poverty Measurement?

 Local governments and non-government organizations also use unique measures of poverty, in particular to assess the impacts of policies or projects.
 Participatory Poverty Assessments are now common practice in development.
 Researchers work with local communities to define and assess poverty on their own terms.
 However, such assessments are rarely scaled up for use in making comparisons of deprivation across different contexts or over extended periods of time.

 Gender: Existing measures of poverty are purportedly gender neutral, but actually mask the gendered distribution of deprivation.
 By taking the household as the unit of analysis, most poverty measurement ignores the intra-household distribution of resources.
-Yet we know that the distribution of resources, assets and opportunities within the household is often unequal, and that the household is an important site of gender inequality across cultures and socio-economic circumstances.
+Yet the distribution of resources, assets and opportunities within the household is often unequal, and that the household is an important site of gender inequality across cultures and socio-economic circumstances.

 Furthermore, standards for evaluating deprivation can themselves be gendered.
 Even if two individuals are, for example, consuming the same amount of goods measured in market prices, this may not be reflective of equivalent levels of deprivation.
 One individual may have greater needs for certain goods (such as calories, on account of different workloads of metabolic rates) or services (such as sanitation, for women who are menstruating) which are not reflected by measuring their equal levels of consumption.
 Some dimensions of deprivation, such as violence and time-use, are deeply gendered and their absence from current measurement practices obscures unjust distributions of burden and fear.